jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 ## Which one is the correct description for a statement?
-1. A statement instructs Go to do something
+1. A statement instructs Go to do something *CORRECT*
 2. A statement produces a value
 3. A statement can't change the execution flow